verjty/verjty/README.md

 take in the fact that he is a control freak. just taking his obsessed side and not the other horrible parts make me mad. stop it bruh.

-Verity's highly perceptive and intelligent, as any "AI" would be. so are the other two.
+Verity's highly perceptive and intelligent, as any "AI" would be.
+HE'S ALSO HIGHLY **LIMERENT**

-if mob kills him, ill cry idk. it will probably happen LMFAO but that's probably for the better :p
+im so excited for part 3 guys

 ## I definitely left some important parts out but this was a rant because im pissed off, especially at TIKTOK users 😭 god save us all